-The auto-formatting the editor performs during music entry means that I have seen young children become engrossed in composing music without the feeling of being impeded by strict rules imposed by the software.
-But, don't be under the illusion that the simplicity of the editor means it's for children only, this editor has all the functionality of music software many times the price.
-For the professionals (and super users!), the computer keyboard can also be used if required.
-This is a faster way of inputting music and it can be mesmerising to watch music being transcribed this way.
+The auto-formatting the editor performs during music entry means that even young children can become engrossed in composing music without the feeling of being impeded by strict rules imposed by the software.
+Don't be under the illusion that the simplicity of the editor means it's for children only though, this editor has all the functionality of music software many times the price.
+The computer keyboard can also be used if required, for a quicker way of inputting music.
+It can be quite mesmerising to watch music being transcribed this way.

 The flexibility of the music editor means you are free to replace Notes with Rests, or insert Notes that maybe you missed.
-When I write a letter, I'm bound to make spelling mistakes or miss out words, so when I compose music it is no different.
-So why should I be tied by rules that I cannot remove Notes, insert Notes or can only replace Notes with Rests like many other music editors?
-The GuitarSharp music editor gives you complete freedom to edit your music how you like and it will format for you as you edit.
+Like when using a word processor to write a letter, you are bound to make spelling mistakes or miss out words, so composing music should be no different.
+You aren't tied by rules that say Notes cannot be removed, or Notes can't be inserted, or that Notes have to be replaced with Rests in the way that many other music editors do.
+The GuitarSharp music editor gives you complete freedom to edit your music how you like and it will format it for you while you edit.

 The music editor fully supports Chords and GuitarSharp comes with a full range of Guitar Chords in its Chord Library, which can also be extended by users.
-The editor also allows me to notate the Chords with Chord Diagrams above them, and I can add other adornments like lyrics, text and markers.
-Also available are a wide range of articulations which I can add to my music, like Hammer On, Pull Offs, Slides and Vibrato.
+The editor also allows Chords to be notated with Chord Diagrams above them, and other adornments like lyrics, text and markers are available.
+There is a wide range of articulations which can be added to music, like Hammer On, Pull Offs, Slides and Vibrato.